 Skin Dryness (Abnormally dry skin)

 There are no side effects known for potassium taken in normal dosages.
-Most people can handle even large excesses of potassium without any problem.
-However, people with kidney disease can not handle potassium in the normal way and may experience heart disturbances and other consequences of potassium toxicity.
-Individuals with kidney disorders usually need to restrict their potassium intake and follow the dietary recommendations of their physicians.
+Most people can handle even large excesses of it without any problem.
+However, people with kidney disease can not handle it in the normal way and may experience heart disturbances and other consequences of potassium toxicity.
+Individuals with kidney disorders usually need to restrict their intake and follow the dietary recommendations of their physicians.

 Carper, J. 1993.
 Food Your Miracle Medicine.
 Published by HarperCollins Books, 10 East 53rd Street, New York, New York 10103.
 Pp. 99-100.